glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 Using our field lookups and these operations, we can do a lot of things.
 But are some limitations

-Firstly, you need to understand how the joins happen in order avoid confusion
+Firstly, we need to understand how the joins happen in order avoid confusion

 ---

-### Equivalent Query?
+class: title
+# More filters
+## More results
+???

+Here's a new filter to check
+---
+### More filters, more results
 <pre><code><c>&num; ORM</c>
 Codepoint.objects.filter(
 &nbsp; <o>design＿image＿contains=</o>"png",